StefaniaSferragatta/fds/report.md

 ### 3. Decision Tree classifier

 We are implementing descision tree in daily life, We take into consideration of criteria then go take some descision.
-AThe Descision tree mentioned below is simple example in daily life and we have conclusion from tree that if we go out without mask then there are chances to be infected by covid19.
+The Descision tree mentioned below is simple example in daily life and we have conclusion from tree that if we go out without mask then there are chances to be infected by covid19.

 <img src ="https://github.com/martinabetti-97/fds/blob/main/imgs/Sample_descision_tree.PNG">

 So how to made descion tree ?